mark-archer/hostlang/README.md

 That's it for the alternate syntax.
 We think it is more natural and easier to read, write and maintain code in this syntax.
-That being said, Host is all about freedom and flexibility for the programmer which is why Host supports both syntaxes out of the box.
+That being said, Host is all about freedom and flexibility for the programmer which is why it supports both syntaxes out of the box.
 You can also add your own syntax on top of Host's or completely redefine it to something else.
 More on that later.